-While in Trabzon, I was desperate to see the house of Ataturk also known as the Ataturk pavilion.
-(For those of you not familiar with Turkey, Ataturk was the man who led the Turkish war of independence, eventually leading to the formation of the Republic of Turkey in 1923).
+While in Trabzon, I was desperate to see the the Ataturk pavilion, also known as Ataturk’s House (For those of you not familiar with Turkey, Ataturk was the man who led the Turkish war of independence, eventually leading to the formation of the Republic of Turkey in 1923).

 Anyway, it transpired that Ataturk spent hardly any time in this house.
 A disappointing fact as this was also the case with the house of Ataturk in Kayseri.
 That turned out to be a friend’s house where he had only stayed for two nights.